radiantearth/stac-spec/best-practices.md

 should consider an additional way to break it up.

 We encourage people to explore new structures of linking data, but the following list is what a number of implementors ended up doing.
-Following these recommendations makes for more legible catalogs.
+Following these recommendations makes for more legible catalogs, and many tools operate more efficiently if you follow these recommendations.

 1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
 2. Catalogs that are not also Collections should be named `catalog.json` and Collections should be named `collection.json`.